 Permanently installed stainless steel tubing distributes compressed breathing air to all of building-based air cylinder fill panels.

-Johnson Controls has a network of certified installers throughout the country who install our systems in buildings in their local geographic areas.
+Johnson Controls has a network of FARS certified installers throughout the country who install our systems in buildings in their local geographic areas.
 Our expert team partners with them to help meet FARS code requirements and equip large structures with these systems.

-During the construction process, FARS installers pull seamless stainless-steel tubing up through stairway shafts.
+During the construction process, FARS certified installers pull seamless stainless-steel tubing up through stairway shafts.
 The tubing is protected by two-hour fire enclosures.
 Depending on the preference of the authority having jurisdiction, emergency air fill stations are located at various locations in designated stairways or in air resource closets (every three floors is a common requirement).
 FARS can also be retrofitted into existing buildings.

 Every authorized FARS is monitored on a 24-7-365 basis for carbon monoxide, air pressure, and moisture levels.
 Testing and certification are typically performed on a quarterly basis.
 A study of nearly 7,000 air quality reports on FARS systems over a 7-year period found that the air in FARS exceeds NFPA 1989 standards.
 In fact, the study found FARS air quality was more compliant with NFPA 1989 standards than non-FARS fire department compressed breathing air samples.

-Contact Us
+Contact Us to Enhance Firefighter Safety

 Please read our Privacy Notice for information on how we protect and manage your personal data.
 By completing this form and submitting your information, you confirm that you have reviewed, understood and accepted our privacy terms as well as our cookie terms.